Game Management Unit 27

 This portion of the hunt unit is exclusively in the primitive area, which limits access to foot or horseback.
 Some of this area can be glassed from the road and most of the core area is within several miles of the Blue Road.
 The Bear Canyon area is not as remote as the Foote Creek area, but it is extremely rugged and people should take care when accessing it.
 Access to this area involves crossing private land at the end of the Blue River Road.
 In order to ensure continued access into this area, please respect all private property.

 In the last few years, more sheep have been observed in several stretches of KP Canyon.
 A hunter with the Upper Blue River tag may benefit from taking a look at this remote canyon to try to locate sheep.
 Due to several fires in the upper KP Canyon area over the last few years, sheep are frequenting this area more.
 The area around Sawed Off Mountain and KP Canyon above this may be a spot hunters want to look at if warmer conditions exist.
-Only the areas along KP Canyon were impacted by the Wallow Fire.
-Care should be taken when accessing this hunt area during wet weather as floods down the Blue River are frequent, and flash floods are highly likely.
+The areas along KP Canyon were impacted by the Wallow Fire; care should be taken when accessing this hunt area during wet weather as floods down the Blue River are frequent, and flash floods are highly likely.
 Be prepared to wait out high water, and do not cross the river when flooded.

 The second area is a hunt in the Lower Blue River hunt area.
 This is an expansion and renaming of the Upper San Francisco hunt area that was opened in 2011.
 The hunt area is defined as: That portion of Unit 27 beginning at the junction of the New Mexico state line and U.S. Hwy 78; west on U.S. Hwy 78 to Forest Road (FR) 212; northwest along FR 212 to the San Francisco River; southwest along the San Francisco River to Sardine Canyon; west along Sardine Canyon to U.S. Hwy 191; north along Hwy 191 to Forest Trail (FT) 14 (AD Bar Trail); east along FT 14 to the Blue River; south along the Blue River to the confluence of the Little Blue River; northeast along the Little Blue River to FT 41; west along FT 41 to the New Mexico state line; south along the New Mexico state line to the junction with Hwy 78.